Sigmmma/c20/src/content/h1/guides/levels/bsp-troubleshooting/readme.md

 The normals of the faces used to create the level geometry must face inwards towards the playable area of the level.
 The normals determine not just the viewing direction but also which direction the surface is collideable from.

-For most types of problems Tool generates a [WRL](~) file that can be imported back into your 3D software to find the sources of the problems.
-The path of this WRL file depends on if you are using Gearbox Tool or H1A Tool (see [WRL page](~wrl)).
+For most types of problems Tool generates a [WRL](~) file that can be imported back into your 3D software to find the sources of the problems, usually found in either the root of your editing kit or adjacent to the JMS file you're importing; the location and name depends on the Tool version and verb used, so see [Tool verbs](~h1-tool#verbs) for help.
 You should attempt to fix all errors and warnings in your map.
 Many of these errors can also show up when compiling [model_collision_geometry](~) and the solutions will be the same.

 Your 3D software can help you find some issues before exporting.
 Blender has [select non-manifold][non-manifold] and 3ds Max has [STL check][stl-check].